Pierre-He/CbrnAlert/README.md

 You can now connect to http://localhost:4200 and login with login `test` and password `test`.

+## Alternative : Full-Reinstall
+Usually, the quickstart setup is working.
+Otherwise follow these manual steps below :

+## Setup
+0/ Write API keys on a file ".ecmwfapirc" and save it as no extension file in C:/Users/YOURNAME, check if there is NO folders with the same name !

+1/ In VSCode, a popup saying "Reopen in Dev Container" will appears.
+Click it.

 ## Common steps for both development and production

 ### Credentials for the ECMWF API